 Good Will Hunting is a tale of an MIT janitor who suffers from an identity crisis.
-Matt Damon as Will Hunting, beautifully depicts the struggles of the 20-year-old and the journey through his mind.
-Hunting is an unrecognized genius, who is forced to take up therapy instead of a jail sentence after he assaults a police officer.
+Matt Damon as Will Hunting beautifully depicts the struggles of the 20-year-old and the journey through his mind.
+Hunting is an unrecognized genius forced to take up therapy instead of a jail sentence after he assaults a police officer.

 Apollo 13 (1995)

 This docudrama based on the suspended 1970 Apollo 13 lunar mission is a nail-biting space odyssey, where director Ron Howard goes to a great length to create a technically precise movie.
-The film depicts how astronauts Jim Lovell (Tom Hanks), Jack Swigert (Kevin Bacon) and Fred Haise ( Bill Paxton) on board the Apollo 13 for America’s third moon landing mission, suffer a setback after a massive internal damage on their spacecraft and how they struggle to survive.
+The film depicts how astronauts Jim Lovell (Tom Hanks), Jack Swigert (Kevin Bacon), and Fred Haise ( Bill Paxton) onboard Apollo 13 for America’s third moon landing mission, suffer a setback after massive internal damage on their spacecraft; and their struggle to survive.

-You will be on the edge of your seat as NASA devises a strategy to get the three astronauts home safely as their spacecraft is deprived of electricity and oxygen.
+As NASA devises a strategy to get the three astronauts home safely with their spacecraft deprived of electricity and oxygen, you will be on the edge of your seat.

 Back to the Future (1985)

 Director Robert Zemeckis succeeds in keeping his audience engaged in this science-fantasy movie.
-Coupled with adventure and comedy, Back to the Future is about a teen of the eighties, Marty Mcfly (played by Michael J. Fox) , who is accidentally sent 30 years backwards in a plutonium-powered time machine by his friend, an eccentric scientist, doctor Emmett Brown (played by Christopher Lloyd).
+Coupled with adventure and comedy, Back to the Future is about a teen of the 80s.
+Marty Mcfly (played by Michael J. Fox) is accidentally sent 30 years backward in a plutonium-powered time machine by his friend, an eccentric scientist, doctor Emmett Brown (played by Christopher Lloyd).

 Find out how the 17-year-old Marty copes with being in the fifties and how he gets his teenage parents to meet and fall in love to make things right.
 And now he needs to get back to the present, which is 1985.
 But how?
-Go figure it yourself!
+Go figure!

 And what is your favorite STEM movie?

 Did we miss any of it?
-Please do let us know in the comment section
+Please let us know in the comment section.

 Urmila, who is a Big Data and STEM enthusiast, works as the head of communications with Mand Labs.
 She is a believer in transformation of life and career through STEM.
 She can be reached on Twitter @umarak